mlr-org/mlr3keras/README.md

 `mlr3keras` is in very early stages of development, and currently under development.

+Functionality is therefore experimental and we do not guarantee *correctness*, *safety* or *stability*.

 It builds on top of the (awesome) R packages `reticulate`, `tensorflow` and `keras`.

 Comments, discussion and issues/bug reports and PR's are **highly** appreciated.